 Bridget Siljander – executive director

 Bridget has been active in the disability community since 1997, serving as a personal care assistant, advocate, board chair, author, speaker, and trainer.
 YLF is the third nonprofit that she has helped build.
-She has a 16-year old daughter with cerebral palsy.
+She has a daughter with cerebral palsy.
 And she earned a B.A. in psychology, summa cum laude, Phi Beta Kappa, from the University of Minnesota – Twin Cities.
 She is a 2013 Bush Foundation Fellowship Finalist.
 Some of her professional background includes: College of Direct Support, Direct Support Professional Association of Minnesota, Direct Care Alliance, and the Minnesota Center for Twin & Family Research.
 She Is the 2013 recipient of the Minnesota State Council on Disability Mentorship Award.
 She serves on the Minneapolis Community Transition Interagency Committee (MCTIC) and its subcommittee on workforce access.
 Click here for her LinkedIn profile…

 Board of Directors: